TimWatervoort/unSpire/Project/README.md

 Below all of these, you will see a save button, which will let you access these later.

 On the navbar, you will see four buttons.
 The first, the logo, will take you to the homepage.
+The 'About us' button will take you to an informational page with a listing of all of the APIs used in this site.

 The features dropdown has two options:

 << Favorites >>